shruthipatil11/UI-Library/README.md

 A card is a flexible and extensible content container.

-You will find the following types of _Card_ on https://ui-ingredients-lib.netlify.app/src/app/components/card/card.html
+You will find the following types of _Card_

 > Vertical Cards